 Faculty should guide you to electives that complement your clinical interests — or create new electives just for you.
 If you desire more in-depth training in a particular treatment modality or with a particular patient population, you should be able to repeat rotations as electives.

 Make sure your electives fall at the end of your training, giving you the time to determine where and how you want to dedicate your energy and talents.
+Find a fellowship that allows opportunities outside the institution.

 Training in a single clinical setting typically exposes you to a single model of care and a narrow patient base.